 Many Kang Daniel fans showcase their dedication towards him through a remarkable way: philanthropy through volunteer work and donations under his name.
 This spirit of social awareness is inspired by Kang Daniel himself.
 During Produce 101 Season 2, Daniel was spotted wearing various products from Marymond, a social enterprise that helps comfort women and their grandchildren, thus earning him “the thoughtful trainee” title.
 Following Kang Daniel’s effort to raise awareness on this issue, DieuDaniel (Daum fancafe) made a joint purchase of 600 Marimond Girl Award badges totaling 3.66 million won.
 The profits were used for the establishment of the Comfort Women’s History Museum and comfort women’s life and welfare fund.

 Other examples of these fans’ donations are the following: 8.2 million won donated to the “Good Neighbors Campaign for Abused Children” by Danielcom (Naver fancafe) to help abused children in commemoration of Children’s Day in Korea, DieuDaniel donating quilts and various other products from The Spring Home (a brand that Daniel endorses) for the fancafe’s first anniversary, and a donation through the Exciting Dish Fanshop website to an organization in Gwangju, Gyeonggi, Korea that assists women who were forced into sexual slavery during war.
+In 2017’s Give Love donation event, fans contributed the most money to UNICEF (16,444,000 won) for a chance to win Daniel’s hat.[s]

-But the biggest fan donation event was, without a doubt, done during Daniel’s 21st birthday on December 2017.
+But one of the biggest fan donation events was, without a doubt, done during Daniel’s 21st birthday on December 2017.
 When Daniel mentioned he wanted fans to help build a clean source of water in Africa as his birthday present, fans did just that.
 KangDanielDaily, his biggest international fansite, raised and donated a total of 1,000 dollars through The Water Project to help build a dam that would provide clean water for the 500 residents of the “Kathama Community” in Kenya, Africa.[s]
 Danielcom donated approximately 7,000 dollars through Good Neighbors – Water For Life to build a source of clean water for 1600 students from the Matava School in Rwanda, Africa, which was finalized on May 30, 2018.[s]
 Meanwhile, RiceWithPeach helped build the “DaniWell” in Cambodia through World Share.
 The birthday event didn’t stop there though.
 Multiple fansites and individuals from South Korea and other countries participated in social projects dedicated to child cancer patients, comfort women victims, elderly support, low income households, cat and dog shelters, wildlife animals, UNICEF, Save the Children, and the Pohang earthquake victims, among many others.[s]

 “Stay strong and get well, God Daniel”